pavelvodrazka/ctf-writeups/hackvent2018/challenges/day17/README.md

 ### Solution

-The idea behind the Faster Key Exchange is really simple.
-It relies on given large prime number `p` and base number `g`, a randomly generated integer value `x` kept as a secret and simple modular arithmetic.
+The idea behind the Faster Key Exchange was really simple.
+It relied on given large prime number `p` and base number `g`, a randomly generated integer value `x` kept as a secret and simple modular arithmetic.

 ```python
 class FasterKeyExchange():